Benta63/CISL_HandGesture/README.md

 # CISL_HandGesture
-As part of an undergraduate research project with the Cognitive Immersive Systems Laboratory, I created (hopefully) a hand gesture recognition software
+As part of an undergraduate research project with the Cognitive Immersive Systems Laboratory, I created (hopefully) a hand gesture recognition software using a Convolutional Neural Network.

+##
+To run the network, navigate to the `src` folder and run `main.py`.
+In the future, I may add command line arguments for epochs, learning rate, etc, but for now they are local variables in `main.py`.
+Additionally, this rendition does not support CUDA.
+There is however a messy implementation with Google Colabs with CUDA support (https://colab.research.google.com/drive/1_UB02owkSjffu4JtgoZjjHy3BH8SBBwm).

 ## Notes on Data

+* The images are split into Training, Testing and Noise_Results
+  * Training is the training data
-* Need to Split data into training/testing/validation
+  * Testing are images similar to the training data
-  * Training can be:
-    * All inside data with gloves
-    * Do a count.
-Maybe all with sleeves as well
-  * Validation can be:
-    * All inside without gloves
-  * The results we will look at is:
-    * All Outside data applied to NN

-* Need to classify how well the algorithm does on certain types of images, e.g. Sleeves/No sleeves, no gloves vs gloves.
-Perhaps do some type of statistical tests?
+  * Noise_Results are pictures taken outside with a diverse background

 ## Python Packages Used